Bloom’s Taxonomy is a classification of the different objectives and skills that educators set for their students (learning objectives).

 Course level and lesson level objectives

-The biggest difference between course and lesson level objectives is that we don’t directly assess course level objective.
-Course level objectives are just to broad.
+The biggest difference between course and lesson level objectives is that we don’t directly assess course level objectives.
+Course level objectives are just too broad.
 Instead, we use several lesson level objectives to demonstrate mastery of one course level objective.
 To create good course level objectives, we need to ask ourselves: “what do I want the students to have mastery of at the end of the course?”
-Then, after we finalize our course level objectives, we have to make sure that mastery of all of the lesson level objectives underneath confirm that a student has mastery the course level objective—in other words if your students can prove (through assessment) that they can do each and every one of the lesson level objectives in that section, then you as an instructor agree they have mastery of the course level objective.
+Then, after we finalize our course level objectives, we have to make sure that mastery of all of the lesson level objectives underneath confirm that a student has mastery of the course level objective—in other words, if your students can prove (through assessment) that they can do each and every one of the lesson level objectives in that section, then you as an instructor agree they have mastery of the course level objective.

 How Bloom’s works with course level and lesson level objectives:

 - Course level objectives are broad.
 You may only have 3-5 course level objectives.
-They would to be difficult to measure directly because they overarch the topics of your entire course.
+They would be difficult to measure directly because they overarch the topics of your entire course.

 - Lesson level objectives are what we use to demonstrate that a student has mastery of the course level objectives.
 We do this by building lesson level objectives that build toward the course level objective.
-For example, a student might need to demonstrate mastery 8 lesson level objectives in order to demonstrate mastery of one course level objective.
+For example, a student might need to demonstrate mastery of 8 lesson level objectives in order to demonstrate mastery of one course level objective.

 - Because the lesson level objectives directly support the course level objectives, they need to build up the Bloom’s taxonomy to help your students reach mastery of the course level objectives.
-Use Bloom’s Taxonomy to to make sure that the verbs you choose for your lesson level objectives build up to the level of verb that is in the course level objective.
+Use Bloom’s Taxonomy to make sure that the verbs you choose for your lesson level objectives build up to the level of the verb that is in the course level objective.
 The lesson level verbs can be below or equal to the course level verb, but they CANNOT be higher in level.
 For example, your course level verb might be an Applying level verb, “illustrate.”
 Your lesson level verbs can be from any Bloom’s level that is equal or below this level (applying, understanding, or remembering).